Moomi98/Moomi98/README.md

 🖐 Hi there!
 I'm **frontend developer** using React.js. ✈

-I usually use javascript, but now I'm using typescript for my graduation project. 😃
+I recently interested in Svelte framework. 😃

 I like riding a bike and singing! 🚲🎶